phunanon/Chika/README.md

 `file-r path`: returns blob of whole file contents.
 `file-r path T`: returns file size.
 `file-r path offset`: returns blob of file content between offset bytes and EOF.
-`file-r path offset count`: returns blob of file content between offset and count bytes.
+`file-r path offset count`: returns blob of file content between offset and up to count bytes.
 All return nil upon failure.

 `file-a path content`: appends a blob or item as string to file.
-`file-w path content[ offset]`: writes a blob or item as string to a file, optionally with a byte offset (otherwise its 0); returns success as boolean.
+`file-w path content[ offset]`: writes a blob or item as string to a file, optionally with a byte offset (otherwise 0); returns success as boolean.
 Both return success as boolean.
 Note: strings are written without null terminator.